Ryan Getzlaf: Western Conference Final runs, start of captaincy (2010–2017)

-In the 2015 playoffs, Getzlaf tied the previous Ducks record for most assists in a post-season – which he himself set in 2009 – at 14 when he provided the primary assist on teammate Simon Després' game-winning goal in Game 3 of the Western Conference Finals against the Chicago Blackhawks on May 22, 2015.
+In the 2015 playoffs, Getzlaf tied the previous Ducks record for most assists in a post-season – which he himself set in 2009 – at 14 when he provided the primary assist on teammate Simon Després' game-winning goal in Game 3 of the Western Conference Finals against the eventual Stanley Cup champion Chicago Blackhawks on May 22, 2015.
+The Ducks would eventually fall to the Blackhawks in seven games, one win short of reaching the Stanley Cup Finals and surrendering a 3–2 series lead in the process.
+Getzlaf was named a finalist for the Mark Messier Leadership Award alongside Chicago Blackhawks forward and captain Jonathan Toews and Winnipeg Jets forward and captain Andrew Ladd with the award eventually going to Toews.

-In 2017, Getzlaf was named a finalist for the Mark Messier Leadership Award along with Calgary Flames defencemen Mark Giordano and Columbus Blue Jackets forward Nick Foligno.
-In the 2017 playoffs, Getzlaf surpassed former teammate Teemu Selänne's franchise record of 35 playoff goals against the Edmonton Oilers in Game 4 of the best of seven series.
-During the Western Conference finals, Getzlaf was fined $10,000 for using a homophobic slur to insult an on-ice official.
+In 2017, Getzlaf for the second time in his career was named a finalist for the Mark Messier Leadership Award along with Calgary Flames defencemen and captain Mark Giordano and Columbus Blue Jackets forward and captain Nick Foligno.
+In the second round of the 2017 playoffs against the Edmonton Oilers, Getzlaf surpassed former teammate Teemu Selänne's franchise record of 35 playoff goals against the Edmonton Oilers in Game 4 of the best of seven series.
+During the Western Conference finals against the Nashville Predators, Getzlaf was fined $10,000 for using a homophobic slur to insult an on-ice official.
 He later said "That's my responsibility to understand that there are eyes and ears on us all the time.
 Fortunately enough, nobody heard it.
 If you can read lips, it's a little bit harder, and I apologize for that.
 That's a thing that you won't hear from me again.
 I hope I didn't offend anybody outside the circle that we trust."

+Later career, team struggles (2017–2022)

-Early in the 2017–18 season, Getzlaf was sidelined after a hit in the face by a puck during a game against the Carolina Hurricanes required surgery.
+Early in the 2017–18 season on October 29, 2017, Getzlaf was sidelined with a broken cheekbone after a hit in the face by a puck during a game against the Carolina Hurricanes that required surgery.
 He returned from his injury 19 games later, on December 11, to help the Ducks beat the Hurricanes 3–2.
-The Ducks qualified for the 2018 Stanley Cup playoffs but were swept by the San Jose Sharks in four games.
-On April 23, 2018, Getzlaf was nominated for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities on and off the ice and gives back to his community; the award went to Daniel and Henrik Sedin.
+The Ducks qualified for the 2018 playoffs but were swept by the San Jose Sharks in the first round in four games.
+On April 23, 2018, Getzlaf was nominated for the King Clancy Memorial Trophy as a player who best exemplifies leadership qualities on and off the ice and gives back to his community; the award went to Daniel and Henrik Sedin of the Vancouver Canucks.

+On November 3, 2019, Getzlaf played his 1,000th NHL game in a 3–2 loss to the Chicago Blackhawks.

+During the pandemic shortened 2020-21 season on March 18, 2021, Getzlaf recorded his 700th NHL assist on a goal by Jamie Drysdale in a 3–2 OT win against the Arizona Coyotes.